 - arms: if a person tries to raise both arms but one of them involuntarily drifts downward

-- speech: if a person is asked to repeat a simple phrase and their speech is slurred or abnormal
+- speech: if a person slurs their speech when asked to repeat a simple phrase

-- time: if a person presents any of the aforementioned symptoms, call 911 immediately
+- time: if a person has any of the aforementioned symptoms, call 911 immediately

-Familiarize yourself with stroke warning signs and don’t hesitate to seek medical care if you think you or someone else may be suffering a stroke.
+Know the stroke warning signs and don’t hesitate to seek medical care if you think you or someone else may be having one.
 This is the best course of action for limiting brain damage and improving recovery time.

-According to the NSA, if a stroke victim gets medical attention within three hours of symptom onset, they can receive an IV-drip of clot-buster medication.
-The medication may help break up the clot and reduce long-term disability.
+According to the American Heart Association, if a stroke victim gets medical attention within three hours of symptom onset, they may be able to receive an IV drip of clot buster medication.
+This medication may break up the clot and reduce long-term disability.

-What are your odds for recovery?
-According to the NSA, general stroke recovery guidelines show that:
+What are the odds for recovery?
+According to the NSA:

 - 10 percent of those who survive a stroke experience almost complete recovery